 Volunteering Abroad – Who Are You Doing It For?

-Back in 2011, at a family dinner just hours before I was about to leave everything I knew behind and get on a plane to Tanzania, my home for the following months, my cousin – a kid a bit too mature for his age and a bit too fucking comfortable with it – asked me why.
+At a family dinner in Norway, just hours before I was about to leave everything I knew behind and get on a plane to Tanzania, my home for the following months, my cousin – a kid a bit too mature for his age and a bit too fucking comfortable with it – asked me why.

 He didn’t ask me the usual questions that I’d know the answer to by heart about where I’d live, how I’d live, or whether or not I was nervous.
 He asked me why I would get on that plane in the first place.
 He couldn’t understand why I would leave Norway, the home of the world’s happiest people and more oil money than we know what to do with, to go to a place where goats roamed free in the dusty streets, where basic facilities such as toilets aren’t always a given and where a majority of the people lived in poverty.